paalka/git-hooks/README.md

 chmod a+x <git-hook>

 # Create a symbolic link to the git hooks directory, so that it can be executed
-# when the relevant event it fired.
+# when the relevant event is fired.
 ln -s <full path of git hook> <repo-path>/.git/hooks